 Driving on Menorca

-What's it like?
-Rules and regulations, Road network and Ideas for Day Tours
+A First-Time UK Driver’s Guide to Menorca - What's it like?
+Rules and regulations, Road network and Ideas for Road Trips.
+Plus the 'nasty' stuff like fines.

 Good to Know

-Menorca was declared a UNESCO Biosphere Reserve in 1993 and is one of the best preserved natural paradise in the whole Mediterranean.
-The road network reflect this - No Motorways, limited coastal roads, myriad of small narrow lanes.
-That all said the traffic is light ( exceptions in July/August on main roads )
+Menorca was declared a UNESCO Biosphere Reserve in 1993 and is one of the best preserved natural paradises in the Mediterranean.
+The road network reflects this - No Motorways, limited coastal roads, myriad of original winding small narrow lanes often with (high) dry stone walls.
+That all said the traffic is light ( exceptions in July/August on main roads ).

 • Mahon will be signposted as Maó